qiskit-community/qiskit-metal/README_developers.md

 ```
 ./hook_setup
 ```
 Please make sure the command is run from the same shell you plan on using to commit.
+If running on Windows, please make sure that this script is run from git-bash or another Linux-style shell.
 Currently, the precommit hook will check for yapf formatting.